Totodore/socketioxide/Readme.md

 * Other adapter to share state between server instances (like redis adapter), currently only the in memory adapter is implemented
 * Better error handling
 * State recovery when a socket reconnects
+* SocketIo v3 support (currently only v4 is supported)

 ### Examples :
 * [Chat app with Axum](./examples/src/chat)